Agents

 | Group by Repository (default) | Worktrees grouped under their repository, then by pinned status and label |

-| Sort Chronologically | A flat, time-bucketed list across all repositories |
+| Sort by Recent Activity | A flat, time-bucketed list across all repositories, ordered by latest agent activity |

 - Pinned — worktrees you've pinned, always first